Antipode Finder - Opposite Side of the World

 Where would you end up if you dug straight through the center of the Earth?
-Your antipode is the point on Earth's surface diametrically opposite to your location.
-This calculator finds your antipodal coordinates and the nearest major city - useful for geography trivia, thought experiments, and planning the ultimate "Earth sandwich" photo.
-Fun fact: most antipodes fall in the ocean!
+This antipode finder shows the point on the opposite side of the world.
+Your antipode is the spot on Earth's surface diametrically opposite your location.
+Enter a city or your coordinates to find your antipodal point and the nearest major city.
+Because oceans cover most of the planet, most antipodes are in the water.

 How We Calculate This